devnull-cz/c-prog-lang/modules/mountain-generator.md

 ### Variant: nicer mountain

 You can make it more complicated and make the ascii art smoother.
-For example, you can define that after `/` you cannot go down with `\` but you could do `/\`, etc.  You would need to keep a state of the previous character.
+For example, you can define that after `/` you cannot go one character down with `\` (see above what we mean) but you could do `/\`, etc.  You would need to keep a state of the previous character.
 You could generate something like this (use your imagination):

 ```
             .